-Hong Kong protesters march to U.S. Consulate, call on Trump to 'liberate' city
+Hong Kong protesters sing Star Spangled Banner in appeal to Trump for help

 Esper made his call in Paris as police in Hong Kong prevented protesters from blocking access to the airport but fired tear gas for a second night running in the densely populated district of Mong Kok.

+Sunday’s protest was peaceful, compared with some rallies that have turned violent in recent weeks, with police responding with at times water cannon, rubber bullets and tear gas.
+Riot police stood their lines in a standoff in the Central MTR station, near Sunday’s march, where several protesters were detained.

-“With the U.S. locked in a trade war with China at this point in time, it’s a good opportunity for us to show (the United States) how the pro-China groups are also violating human rights in Hong Kong and allowing police brutality,” said Cherry, 26, who works in the financial industry, as protesters marched toward the nearby U.S. Consulate.
+“With the U.S. locked in a trade war with China at this point in time, it’s a good opportunity for us to show (the United States) how the pro-China groups are also violating human rights in Hong Kong and allowing police brutality,” said Cherry, 26, who works in the financial industry, as protesters marched towards the nearby U.S. Consulate.

 “We want the U.S. administration to help protect human rights in Hong Kong.”